 Cappadocia – Three Days in the Land of the Beautiful Horse

 Turkey is such a vast country with some amazing inland sights and we were really keen to see the other-worldly landscape of Cappadocia.
 During our summer cruising, we don’t get to do much inland travel.
-Usually it’s because finding somewhere reasonably priced where it’s safe to leave Emerald for a few days is rarer than finding hen’s teeth.
+This is usually because finding somewhere reasonably priced to safely leave Emerald for a few days is rarer than finding hen’s teeth.
 However, based on advice from the great group of sailors we wintered with in Crete we came along to the Ersoy restaurant pontoon in Orhaniye where they kindly allowed us to leave Emerald for a very modest sum.

-Göreme, the focal point of Cappadocia is 800km from where we were moored and being travellers on a budget, we decided to go with the bus endurathon to take us there, a not very fun inspiring 13 hour journey.
+Göreme, the focal point of Cappadocia, is 800km from where we were moored.
+Being travellers on a budget, we decided to take the bus, a not very fun inspiring, 13 hour journey.
 After problems buying tickets online, the Suha ticket office at Marmaris bus station was very helpful, the man in charge thankfully speaking very good English.
 We boarded at 6:30pm on a hot day, leaving the inside of the bus close to oven temperature even with the air con on high.
-However, once we got underway, roof windows were opened and a welcome breeze blew in.
+However, roof windows were opened once we got underway, allowing a welcome breeze to blow in.

 The seats were more comfortable than a typical bus, reclined (except for Colin’s, which was broken) and had small TVs set into the seat in front.
 Ours didn’t work despite the best efforts of our conductor, but it was OK as the films were all dubbed into Turkish anyway.
-The only downside was that we didn’t have the USB charger working as it was built into the TV.
-We entertained ourselves watching films on a tablet instead.
+The only downside was that our USB charger wasn’t working as it was built into the TV.
+We entertained ourselves by watching films on a tablet instead.

-Our driver was not hanging around, the bus rattling and hurtling it’s way around the mountain bends, but mostly we were on well made and quiet roads; although a section of gravelly, un-metalled road being worked on was particularly exciting.
+Our driver was not hanging around, the bus rattling and hurtling its way around the mountain bends.
+Mostly we were on quiet, well made roads.
+However, a section through roadworks was particularly exciting as we bounced on the gravel road.
 A conductor comes with the bus, ours was a lovely guy providing regular hot and cold drinks and biscuits after dark (in keeping with the Ramadan fasting times) and checking everyone was on that should be after each stop.
 As well as stops to pick up and drop off, the bus also made two longer stops at motorway service station type places.

-We arrived at 8am to the deserted bus station at Göreme and walked the short distance to our accommodation.
-We’d seen photos of the bizarre landscape as we’d researched the trip but to be amongst them was something else; we really felt that whilst we were sleeping we’d been transported to another planet, a Hobbit type world with pointy topped houses for it’s residents.
+We arrived at 8am at the deserted bus station at Göreme and walked the short distance to our accommodation.
+We’d seen photos of the bizarre landscape as we’d researched the trip but to be amongst them was something else.
+We really felt that we’d been transported to another planet whilst we were sleeping.
+To a Hobbit-type world with pointy topped houses for its residents.

-The fairy chimneys were everywhere, weather eroded into bizarre cone and pyramid shapes.
-The chimneys are all that remain of volcanic activity millions of years ago when hard lava was laid over softer ash.
-As time has gone by and the rocks have weathered at different rates, the landscape has been left with these shapes where a hard cap sits atop the compressed ash cone underneath.
-We saw chimneys in all states of development, from those that had lost their cap and were wearing away to nothing to baby chimneys being ever so slowly formed as wind and water did their work.
+The fairy chimneys were everywhere, eroded by the weather into bizarre cone and pyramid shapes.
+The chimneys are all that remain of volcanic activity millions of years ago.
+Hard lava was laid over softer ash and as time has gone by and the rocks have weathered at different rates.
+The landscape has been left with these shapes where a hard cap sits atop the compressed ash cone underneath.
+We saw chimneys in all states of development.
+From the elderly that had lost their cap and were wearing away to nothing, to baby chimneys being ever so slowly formed as wind and water did their work.

-The Open Air Museum is a collection of chimneys into which churches, monasteries and refectories were carved when Christians colonised the area in the 10th to 13th centuries.
-Frescoes depicting scenes from the bible covered the ceilings and walls along with more basic markings made with red ochre that reinforced our idea that we were on an alien planet.
-We noticed many of the faces had lost their eyes; apparently shepherd boys used to use the faces as target practise for throwing pebbles at.
+The Open Air Museum is a collection of chimneys into which churches, monasteries, and refectories were carved when Christians colonised the area in the 10th to 13th centuries.
+Frescoes depicting scenes from the bible covered the ceilings and walls.
+More surprising to us were the markings made with red ochre, which reinforced our idea that we were on an alien planet.
+We noticed many of the faces had lost their eyes; apparently, shepherd boys used to use the faces as target practice for throwing pebbles at.

 Open Air museum